cajallen/BasicOpenGL/README.md

 ## Compiling
 I use Windows and VS. All dependencies are in `src/lib`.

+## Description
+This was a project that started in a graduate-level computer graphics course.
+I archived my submission for the final project of that class at the bottom of this readme, in the Archive section.
+Since then, I rewrite a lot of code in this codebase, as I learn how to use rendering APIs and openGL.
+I test what code structures are good for, I test programming styles, I benchmark things (casually for now), and I try to implement stuff I don't understand.
+The goal of this repository isn't a product, it is exploration.
+#### What I've achieved recently
+- I've shifted away from a lot of OOP structures.
+Some methods still do remain, but for the most part I am using methodless structs, as seen in `globals.h`.
+- I'm slowly removing the hard coded parts of the initialization paths.
+For example, creating functions which allow an input of a list of model file names, and outputting them in a reasonable way.
+- I wrote an obj importer to replace the library that I was using, partially for exploration, but primarily motivated by allowing automatic loading of materials, which is now supported.
+- Makeshift tessellation-based heightmap geometry.
+#### What I plan to work on
+- Ambient Occlusion
+- Parallax Mapping
+- Shader Support per-Object
+- Uniform Buffer Objects

+# Archive
 ## Key Features & Images
 #### Describe the various key features of your final working system.
 Show several images of your project working.
 Highlight the various features with different images.
 [Video](https://www.youtube.com/watch?v=Cgk18eCGDM8)